 Plato’s Life and Works – Plato “was born into an influential family … of Athens.”
 Athens was at the center of the Greek miracle, the use of reason to understand the world.
 He was especially influenced by Socrates, but after Athens lost the twenty-seven year Peloponnesian War with Sparta, Socrates came under suspicion and was eventually condemned to death.
-[You can read my detailed notes of the trial of Socrates as recounted in Plato’s Apology on canvas course site.]
+[Here is my summary of the trial of Socrates.]

 Socrates was interested in political and ethical matters, especially about whether the Sophists were correct in defending moral (cultural) relativism.
 [This is the idea that morality is relative to, conditioned by, or dependent upon cultural conventions.]
-Socrates believed that the use of reason could resolve philosophical questions, especially if one employed the method of rational argument and counter-argument; the Socratic method of questions and answers designed to uncover the truth by engaging in a forum of rational discourse.
+Socrates believed that the use of reason could resolve philosophical questions, especially if one employed the method of rational argument and counter-argument; the Socratic method uses a series of questions and answers designed to uncover the truth.

 Metaphysical Background: The Forms – Plato is not a theist or polytheist, and he is certainly not a biblical theist.
-We he does talk of the divine he is referring to reason (logos) that organizes the world from preexisting matter.
-What is most distinctive about Plato’s philosophy is his theory of forms, although he is not precise as to what exactly this theory means.
-What Plato realizes though is that knowledge is an active process through which we organize and classify our perceptions.
+When he talks of the divine he is referring to reason (logos), a principle that organizes the world from preexisting matter.
+What is most distinctive about Plato’s philosophy is his theory of forms, although his description of forms isn’t precise.
+But Plato thought that knowledge is an active process through which we organize and classify our perceptions.
 Forms are ideas or concepts which have at least 4 aspects: